 Yes, applicants that are offered a position in the program are required to make a \$1500 deposit to secure their position.
 The deposit must be received within two weeks of our offer, or the position will be forfeited to an applicant on the alternate list.
 The deposit will be credited toward the student's tuition at the time of matriculation.
-All deposits and application fees are non- refundable.
+All deposits and application fees are non-refundable and must be received by the date stated in the acceptance letter.